National Evaluation System for health Technology Coordinating Center (NESTcc) Selects Inaugural Governing Committee | Business Wire

 • Elizabeth McGlynn, PhD – Vice President of Kaiser Permanente

-Research.
-Executive Director of the Kaiser Permanente Centre for
+Research, and Executive Director of the Kaiser Permanente Center for

 Effectiveness & Safety Research